Northstrix/AES_plus_Serpent_in_CBC_mode_for_microcontrollers/README.md

 ## Usage

-You should only pay attention to two parts:
+You should only pay attention to these two parts:
 </br>
 Encryption keys:
 ```